Skip to main content

 $$ · Multiple Locations

 Health-forward bowls and grain plates with customizable ingredients.
-If you want something nutritious that doesn't feel like a punishment, Vessel is the move.
-The bowls are filling, the ingredients are fresh, and it hits the sweet spot between fast food and a sit-down restaurant.
+If you want something nutritious that doesn't feel like a penance, this is the move.
+The bowls are filling, the ingredients are fresh, and it sits in the gap between fast food and a sit-down restaurant.

 60 Minutes: Sit-Down Lunch